SAFETECHio/SafeKey_Testing/README.md

 ## to activate device, to support Custom Storage features
 safekey activation activate `activation.pem`

-## to deactivate device, so it would be limited to SAfeKey FIDO2 features only
+## to deactivate device, so it would be limited to SafeKey FIDO2 features only
 safekey activation deactivate `activation.pem`

 ## Custom Storage tests